Klemeesi/ts-insp/README.md

 -   Export whole project (user gives the folder)
 -   ~~Unit tests :)~~
 -   More comprehensive unit tests :)
 -   Make it runnable with npx.
-I don't think it works right now
+Might work already, not sure...
--   Publish it
+-   Publish it, real versions
 -   Maybe add more functionality for it.
 Check if there are unused dependencies in the package.json
--   Alternative to gojs :(
+-   ~~Alternative to gojs :(~~